- Sleep Products

 - Sleep Resources

-Snoring is loud breathing during sleep that sounds like unpleasant rattling, vibrating, or sawing.
+Snoring is loud breathing that occurs during sleep.
+It can happen during inhalation or exhalation, however snoring with inhalation is most common.
+It can sound like unpleasant rattling, vibrating, or sawing.
 Chronic snoring is snoring that happens most nights, even when you’re not sick or suffering from allergy symptoms.

 Is snoring bad for your health?
-Not just embarrassing or bothersome, snoring can pose serious health threats.
+Chronic untreated snoring gives clues about the increased resistance of the upper airway that may be resulting in impaired breathing during sleep.
+If breathing is impared during sleep, snoring can pose serious health threats.
 Chronic snoring is associated with an increased incidence of neurodegenerative diseases, diabetes, metabolic syndrome, heart disease, and stroke.

-Regular snoring leads to daytime fatigue, lowers daytime performance, and increases the risk of drowsy driving.
+Regular snoring can lead to poor sleep, daytime fatigue, lowers daytime performance, and increases the risk of drowsy driving.
 Chronic snorers who do not have sleep apnea still have twice the incidence of excessive daytime sleepiness.

 People who snore often aren’t aware of the condition.
 These symptoms are clues that you may be snoring at night:

 Snoring occurs as the result of a narrowing of the upper airway or when nasal breathing is obstructed.
-The soft tissue and muscles of the sleeper’s throat relax, reducing the diameter of the airway.
-This reduction results in noise when breath enters or exits the airway, just like air flowing through a whistle.
-Anything that enlarges or relaxes the soft tissues in the mouth and throat can lead to snoring.
+Muscles that keep the airway open while one is awake relax during sleep, reducing the diameter of the upper airway.
+Air flow against a narrow upper airway results in turbulence and vibration of the soft tissue thus making the sound of snoring.
+Anything that narrows or relaxes the soft tissues in the mouth and throat can lead to snoring.
+If the upper airway becomes narrow enough during sleep it can collapse, resulting in a complete cessation of breathing.
+This causes an apnea, the most worrisome consequence of snoring.
 This is why snoring is more common after drinking alcohol or taking certain sedating medications.

 These factors increase the risk of snoring: